OriR/react-composition-provider/README.md

 6. Allows you to conditionally mount the component.
 Even if the `Menu` was rendered somewhere, it doesn't mean that `InnerMenu` has to be mounted.
 7. Gives you a way to control which props can be propagated from a `Menu.Provider` and which aren't.

-Most of these can be configured through a second options argument to `withCompositionProvider`, let's have a look at it now.
+Most of these can be configured through a second options argument to `withCompositionProvider`:

 ```js
 import { withCompositionProvider, composers } from 'react-composition-provider';